dingus-technology/DINGUS-AID/README.md

 - Ingest the command line history into the prompt.
 - Include extra context for the CLI, such as the current directory and its contents.
 - Upgrade gracefulness of `dingus-copilot-installer.sh`.
-- Output cli stdout in real timie not once commands have all finshed running.
+- Output cli stdout in real time not once commands have all finshed running.

 ---